 Read more in the My Tasks section of the guide.

 Creating tasks in your My Tasks list will automatically assign them to you.

 Inbox is your notification center in Asana.
 Use Inbox to see the latest updates from your teammates.
 Stories you’ll see in Inbox include:

-You will not see your own activity in your own Inbox.
+You will never see your own activity in your Inbox.

 Projects are lists of tasks.
 You will see a list of the projects in your Team or Workspace in the left pane.
 You can drag and drop project names to reorder them, but be aware that doing so will reorder them for everyone.